swiftlang/swift-evolution/proposals/ssss-distributed-actor-runtime.md

 ### Initializing Distributed Actors

-At runtime, a *local* `distributred actor` is effectively the same as a local-only `actor`.
+At runtime, a *local* `distributed actor` is effectively the same as a local-only `actor`.
 The allocated `actor` instance is a normal `actor`, however its initialization is a little special, because it must interact with its associated actor system to make itself available for remote calls.

 We will focus on non-delegating initializers, as they are the ones where distributed actors cause additional things to happen.

-> Please note that **initializing** a distributed actor always returns a "**local** distributed actor".
-The only way to obtain a "**remote** distributed actor", i.e. "a remote reference" is by using the `resolve(id:using:)` method which is explained in [Resolving Distributed Actors](#resolving-distributed-actors).
+> Please note that **initializing** a distributed actor with its `init` always returns a **local** reference to a new actor.
+The only way to obtain a a remote reference is by using the `resolve(id:using:)` method, which is discussed in [Resolving Distributed Actors](#resolving-distributed-actors).

 Distributed actor initializers inject a number of calls into specific places of the initializer's body.
 These calls allow for the associated actor system to manage the actor's identity, and availability to remote calls.
 Before we dive into the details, the following diagram outlines the various calls that will be explained in this section: